 A backup vault is a repository that Hybrid Backup Recovery (HBR) uses to store backup data on the cloud.
 A mirror vault is the mirror of a backup vault.
 The two vaults reside in different regions.
 You can use a mirror vault for geo-disaster recovery and cross-region data restoration.

 - After a mirror vault is created, backup data in the backup vault is synchronized to the mirror vault in real time.
 The historical backup data in the backup vault starts to be synchronized to the mirror vault 90 minutes after the mirror vault is created.

-- You can only create one mirror vault for each backup vault.
+- You can create only one mirror vault for each backup vault.

-- A source vault is created when you create a backup client.
+- You can create a backup vault when you create a backup client.

 Create a mirror vault

 To create a mirror vault, perform the following steps: